 Hubbard County AIS List

 Various Aquatic Invasive Species (AIS) have been present in Hubbard County lakes and rivers for many years.
-According to the Minnesota DNR’s Infested Waters List and the Early Detection & Distribution Mapping System (EDDMapS) the first observations of AIS in Hubbard County were confirmed by the DNR in 1995 when Curly-Leaf Pondweed was confirmed to be in Hinds, Portage and Upper Twin Lakes.
+According to the Minnesota DNR’s Infested Waters List and the Early Detection & Distribution Mapping System (EDDMapS) the first recorded documentation of AIS in Hubbard County was in 1987 when the MN DNR confirmed Purple Loosestrife to be present around Little Mantrap and Petit Lakes.
+That same year Common Carp, also an AIS, was identified on a DNR Fisheries Survey of Hinds Lake.

 Species such as Banded & Chinese Mystery Snails which are popular aquarium species had been introduced likely from aquarium dumping, and confirmed in various Hubbard County lakes throughout the early 2000’s and are still being reported in new lakes as recent as 2017.
 First confirmed in 2009, Faucet snails are a unique AIS that has no adverse effects on fish species or water quality, but they are an intermediate host to a number of flukes, which are a deadly parasite that kill waterfowl when they feed on the snails.
 It is a common misconception that Faucet Snails do not affect the Loon population that we enjoy in the summer months in Hubbard County, because Loons primarily feed on fish.
 However, Loons are opportunistic hunters that will feed on small crustaceans, mollusks and snails when the opportunity presents itself, so Loons are effected too.